antman1p/G-Calisher/README.md

  - 13. Make sure that "OAuth flow" is set to Server-side, and "Access Type" is set to offline.
  - 14. Select the "Calendar API v3" dropdown and click both URLs to add them to scope.
 Click Authorize APIs
  - 15. Select the account you want to authorize, then click Allow.
 (If there is an error such as "Error: redirect_uri_mismatch" then it's possible the changes haven't propagated yet.
 Just wait a few minutes, hit the back button and try to authorize again.)
  - 16. You should now be at "Step 2: Exchange authorization code for tokens."
 Click the "Exchange authorization code for tokens button".
-The "Access token" is item we need for accessing the API.
+The "Access token" is the item we need for accessing the API.
 Copy the value of the "Access token."

 ```